 The atmosphere is predominantly made of two gases, nitrogen and oxygen.
 These molecules absorb and scatter, or radiate, different kinds of light.
 Red, yellow and orange light have longer wavelengths that are not affected by as much by atmospheric gases, so they are not absorbed, but blue light is scattered and radiated, creating the blue sky you see every day.
 That blue light is not as visible from space, but plays a role in the blue color of the Earth.
 At night, the sunlight no longer is around to interact with the gases, so the sky become black.

-The way light reflects off air molecules has an effect on the way we see the sky as well as the ocean.
+The way light reflects off air molecules has an effect on the way people see the sky as well as the ocean.
 When orbiting the Earth, satellites and astronauts see a blue globe due to some of these same properties.
 The sheer amount of water on Earth makes it appear blue in these instances, but there are other factors as well.

 The Earth only appears blue if you are looking at it from outer space on the side that is being lit by the sun.
 When you are orbiting the Earth, it will appear black when you orbit around a part of the Earth that is experiencing night.
-Since there is no sun to create the light, all of the Earth will appear somewhat dark.
+Because there is no sun to create the light, all of the Earth will appear somewhat dark.
 The stars will be more visible as well during this period.
-Land masses will appear somewhat dark blue, as there are light sources that illuminate the sky on land.
+Land masses will appear somewhat dark blue, as there are artificial light sources that illuminate the sky on land.

-- Photo Credit Jupiterimages/Photos.com/Getty Images
+- Photo Credit Stockbyte/Stockbyte/Getty Images